hyperledgendary/full-stack-asset-transfer-guide/docs/cloud-ready/10-kube.md

 # Select a Kubernetes Cluster

-TODO:  talk a little bit about which one to use in which context.
-All will work.

 Runtime                              | Description                       | Limitations
 -------------------------------------|-----------------------------------|------------------------------
 [KIND](11-kube-kind.md)              | Kubernetes in Docker              | >= 8 CPU + 8 GRAM